Tapa (Filipino cuisine)

 Tapa is dried or cured beef, pork, mutton, venison or horse meat, although other meat or even fish may be used.
-Filipinos prepare tapa by using thin slices of meat and curing these with salt and spices as a preservation method.
+Filipinos prepare tapa by using thin slices of meat and curing them with salt and spices as a preservation method.

-Tapa is often cooked fried or grilled.
+Tapa is often cooked, fried or grilled.
 When served with fried rice and fried egg, it is known as tapsilog, a portmanteau of the Tagalog words tapa, sinangag (fried rice) and itlog (egg).
-It sometimes comes with atchara, pickled papaya strips, or sliced tomatoes as side dish.
+It sometimes comes with atchara, pickled papaya strips, or sliced tomatoes as a side dish.
 Vinegar or ketchup is usually used as a condiment.

 Etymology

-Tapa in Philippine languages originally meant fish or meat preserved by smoking.
+Tapa in the Philippine languages originally meant fish or meat preserved by smoking.
 In the Spanish Philippines, it came to refer to meats also preserved by other means.
 It is derived from Proto-Malayo-Polynesian *tapa, which in turn is derived from Proto-Austronesian *Capa.
 Tinapa (literally "prepared by smoking") is another cognate, though it usually refers to smoked fish.

 Dishes

-Before cooking tapa, the meat is cured or dried and cut in to small portions thick or thin slices.
+Before cooking tapa, the meat is cured or dried and cut into small portions, thick or thin slices.
 As a method of preservation, salt and spices are added.
 After preparation, the meat can be cooked either grilled or fried.

 Just like any other ulam (main dish) in Filipino cuisine, tapa is usually paired with rice.
-It can be garlic rice, java rice, plain rice or any other types of preparation.
+It can be garlic rice, java rice, plain rice or any other type of preparation.
 As a side dish, tapa sometimes comes with atchara (pickled papaya strips) or sliced vegetables (usually tomatoes).
 Vinegar (oftentimes with siling labuyo) or banana ketchup is usually used as a condiment.